 Artificial Intelligence, deep learning, machine learning, robotics, and automation are no longer future technologies, they’ve already found grip in the industry.
 In the new wave of AI, challenges and opportunities exist at the same time.
 On the positive node, AI could increase decision making, automation, intelligent analysis also can create new business industries and models.
 But AI also carries a set of risks.
 According to research conducted in Oxford, about 40% of jobs are vulnerable to AI over the coming decades.
 Some quarrel that AI will create as many new job opportunities as those lost to robots, and that we shouldn’t concern too much.
 But I believe that those new jobs will be potent in certain parts of the developed world and that the developing world will miss out.

 In the long run we will witness some jobs and roles becoming less and less important, and finally obsolete.
 But, in most of the scenario, Artificial Intelligence will have a supportive role to humans - entitle the human factor to function better in conducting critical and complex situations which require creative thinking and judgment.
+One particular example is contract analysis.
+Contract analysis transforms complex data into easily understood, valuable insights which have the potential to help business owners and managers align their business to the right path.
 Apart from this, there would be plentiful new specialties and roles with a focus on technology and automation.
 For example, there will be needs for skilled professionals to command or guide or coordinate the training of complex AI and automated systems; to ensure their security, integrity and proper use.

 No Substitute for the Human Touch